sourcegraph/about/content/blogposts/2023/sourcegraph-5.0.md

 <Badge text="Code Insights" link="/code-insights" color="green" size="small" />
 #### Improved Code Insights support for instances with a large number of repositories

 Code insights provide precise answers about the trends and composition of your codebase, tranforming it into a queryable database.

 Previously, users had to create insights over either a few named repositories or all of their repositories, and running insights over all repositories could often take an impractical amount of time to process.
 Now, with the new repository selection, users can target their insights to the exact scope of repositories that is relevant to them.
 Additionally, administrators can now monitor the processing of insights and, when necessary, reprioritize or retry them from within the site admin section.

 <a href="https://docs.sourcegraph.com/code_insights" className="not-italic flex items-center mb-sm">Docs<OpenInNewIcon className="ml-xxs" size={18} /></a>
 <br />

 <Badge link="https://docs.sourcegraph.com/admin/external_service" text="Code Hosts" color="violet" size="small" />
-#### Impoved Gerrit support with user permissions
+#### Impoved Gerrit support with repository permissions

 Gerrit connections now have their own dedicated code host connection option as opposed to the “Generic Git Host” connection that had to be used before.
 Along with this, Gerrit connections can also be configured to require user authentication, which will require users to provide Gerrit credentials in order to search and browse Gerrit code.